circleci/circleci-docs/jekyll/_cci2/deployment-integrations.md

 ```

 ### Live Deployment
-Until this point the previously pushed "app-name" has not changed.
+Until now, the previously pushed "app-name" has not changed.
 The final step is to route the production URL to our dark application, stop traffic to the previous version, and rename the applications.

 ```
 - run: